cduncan20/Computer-Vision-Recyclable-Classifier/csci508_final/Images/README.md

 The CNN model is trained using a pickle file which holds all of this data as an input array (X) of training & test images and an output array (Y) of labeles corresponding to each image.
 To create this pickle file, follow the following steps:
     1) Go to the ~/csci508-final/csci508_final directory and open the labeldata.py file in your desired text editor.

-    2) Change the path to the images and path to saved files depending on if you are using the TRIAL IMAGES or the TRIANING & TEST IMAGES.
+    2) Change the path to the images and path to saved files depending on if you are using the TRIAL IMAGES or the TRAINING & TEST IMAGES.
         2a) For TRIAL IMAGES, change the following variables to the following wihtin the main function: path_images = cwd.joinpath('csci508_final', 'Images', 'TRIAL', 'TRIAL IMAGES') path_save = cwd.joinpath('csci508_final', 'Images', 'TRIAL')